Reviews

 The caveat worth knowing: full-field brightness — the whole panel lit white — falls away sharply, exactly as it does on every OLED, bound by power and heat.
 That ceiling is fine for film and telly, where bright scenes are rarely full-screen, and it’s the reason I’d still steer a permanently sun-blasted conservatory towards a high-end Mini-LED.
 For everything else, this is the bright-room OLED the format has been promising for years.

-The processor and the connections
+The processor, the gaming, and the connections

 Brightness is the marquee, but the α11 AI Gen 3 processor is the quieter upgrade.
 LG cites a 5.6x faster NPU, a 50% CPU lift and a 70% GPU boost over the previous generation — headroom that goes into upscaling and motion handling rather than benchmark bragging.
-For gamers, the connectivity is the genuine draw: four HDMI 2.1 ports, a 165Hz refresh ceiling, plus Dolby Vision and Dolby Atmos.
-Four full-bandwidth ports is still rare and still the right answer when a console, a PC and a soundbar are all fighting for a socket.
+In practice that means cleaner detail from the sub-4K material that still makes up most British viewing — Freeview HD, older box sets, the compressed end of the streaming catalogue — where a weaker chip leaves edges soft or noisy.

 Price, sizes and the two traps

 The 65in G6 lands at £2,999 in the UK (for context, $3,399 in the US and AU$4,999).
-It spans 48in, 55in, 65in, 77in, 83in and 97in, and What Hi-Fi?’s UK listing is the place to track availability as stock settles.
+It spans 48in, 55in, 65in, 77in, 83in and 97in, and What Hi-Fi?’s UK listing is the place to track availability and the inevitable post-launch discounts as stock settles.
+As a Gallery-series set, the G6 ships with the flush wall-mount bracket in the box and is designed to sit hard against the wall like a frame; if you want it on furniture, the desktop stand is a separate purchase, which is worth budgeting for before you commit.

 Who should write the £2,999 cheque